Vanherwegentim/CompSciMaster/2-Sem/Artifical Neural Networks And Deep Learning/Artificial Neural Networks And Deep Learning.md

 #### Deep Belief Networks (DBN)

 In a deep belief networks we are gonna stack several **RBMs** on top each other so that the first RBM outputs are the input to the second RBM and so on.
-The connections within each layer are undirected (since each layer is an **RBM**).
+There are no connections within a layer (since each layer is an **RBM**).
 At the same time, the connections between the layers are directed except for the top two layers, the connection between those is undirected.
 As can be seen below.

 ![image-20230417151627139](img/image-20230417151627139.png)